donmin062501/Tuberculosis_Diagnosis_Model/README.md

     • Binary classification model (either infected tuberculosis or normal)

-    • Demonstrated high prediction accuracy of 85%
+    • Demonstrated a high prediction accuracy of 85%

 # Acknowledgements:
 Datasets can be acquired at https://www.kaggle.com/kmader/pulmonary-chest-xray-abnormalities?select=ChinaSet_AllFiles